Simon Chimbetu: Rise to fame

 Chimbetu realised greater success when he went solo, recording classics like "Kuipa Chete", "Ngoma Yanditora Moyo", "Mwana Wedangwe", "Southern Africa" and many others.
 He called his brand of sungura 'dendera', a reference to the Southern Ground Hornbill's booming bass sound.
 Chimbetu's songs are distinguished by this deep, booming bass guitar.

 What also distinguished Simon from many other sungura/museve artists at this time and throughout his career was that his music focused on contemporary social and political topics.
 The song "Kuipa Chete", for example, is about black Zimbabweans being abused and exploited economically by white commercial farmers.
 Towards the end of the 1990s, Chimbetu recorded many hits and grew to be force to reckon with on the scene.
 He is famous for penning and singing such songs as "Samatenga", "One Way", "Dzandipedza Mafuta" and many others.
 Simon also had a great facility with languages, being fluent in several and having in sung in Shona, Chewa, Ndebele and Swahili, among others.
 Chimbetu is also noted for his critical lyrics such as in the songs "Southern Africa", "Kuipa Chete" and "Simba Nederere", among many others.

 Out of the two brothers, Chimbetu had the greater success.
-This was interrupted by his 2-year imprisonment from 1993 after being convicted of receiving stolen property.
+This was interrupted by his 4-year imprisonment from 1991 after being convicted of receiving stolen property.
 He was released in 1995 and immediately shot to the top with Pachipamwe (Welcome Back).
 The song "Saina", off Pachipamwe, was favourite of many at weddings and social gatherings.
 His albums Survival and Lullaby are highly critical of the Mugabe regime.
 One of Chimbetu's distinct successes was being able to reclaim his top spot even after being jailed for such a long time.
 While in prison, another musician, Leonard Zhakata had wooed many fans with his similarly styled beat and well thought out lyrics.
 After this purple patch, Simon's career plummeted after he became more directly linked to the ruling ZANU-PF party.

 Controversy and Decline

 Chimbetu wasn't far from controversy during his career.
 At the peak of his popularity, he spent four years in jail and thereafter, rumours hit in 2002 that he hadn't paid his own farm workers for months.
 Additionally, his pro-government stance contributed to his somewhat rising unpopularity.
 As the economic situation in Zimbabwe worsened with the controversial land reform programme, musicians who were seen to side with the land reform and general ZANU-PF policies became unpopular.

-His political rhetoric, with songs like "Pane Asipo", especially on the highly political album, Hoko, was obviously out of tune with the masses.
+His political rhetoric, with songs like "Pane Asipo", especially on the highly political album, Survival, was obviously out of tune with the masses.
 Some fans deserted him but many still liked his music.
 In "Zuva Raenda", (the sun is setting) Chimbetu laments the delays in redistributing the land from white to black Zimbabweans.